pololu/fastgpio-arduino/README.md

 This library is designed to work with the Arduino IDE versions 1.0.x, 1.5.x, 1.6.x, and later, and will probably not work with earlier versions.

-This library currently supports any board based on the ATmega328PB, ATmega328P, or ATmega32U4.
+This library currently supports any board based on these AVRs:

+- ATmega48PB, ATmega88PB, ATmega168PB, ATmega328PB
+- ATmega48, ATmega48P, ATmega88, ATmega88P, ATmega168, ATmega168P, ATmega328, ATmega328P
+- ATmega16U4, ATmega32U4

 ## Getting started